Camera-Aware Cross-View Alignment for Referring 3D Gaussian Splatting Segmentation: Experiments

-As illustrated in \cref{fig:delta_summary}, CaRF achieves a favorable balance between computation and accuracy.
-The additional parameters mainly stem from the lightweight MLP (see \cref{eq:mlp}) in the GFCE module, which maps camera poses to a 128-dimensional latent representation.
-This compact design introduces only 25.7K extra parameters while keeping the overall pipeline unchanged.
-The proposed loss in \cref{eq:weighted-two-view} is applied only during training, ensuring that inference remains as efficient as in ReferSplat.
-Consequently, CaRF incurs no extra FLOPs, as it reuses the same Gaussian rendering and compositing procedures.
-Despite this negligible computational overhead, CaRF consistently surpasses the baseline by 16.8\%, 4.3\%, and 2.0\% in mIoU on Ref-LERF, LERF-OVS, and 3D-OVS, respectively.
-These results demonstrate that incorporating geometric priors through camera-aware encoding significantly enhances cross-view reasoning and semantic grounding while maintaining lightweight inference efficiency.
+\textbf{Balance Between Computation and Accuracy} As shown in \cref{fig:delta_summary}, CaRF achieves a favorable accuracy--efficiency trade-off.
+The only extra parameters come from the lightweight CAM MLP, adding merely 25.7K parameters to map camera poses to a 128-d embedding.
+The cross-view alignment loss (GCLA) is used only during training and introduces moderate overhead (approximately $2\times$ training time with negligible VRAM increase due to dual-view rasterization), while inference follows the rendering pipeline of ReferSplat with almost no additional FLOPs.
+Despite this small training overhead, CaRF improves mIoU by 16.8\%, 4.3\%, and 2.0\% on Ref-LERF, LERF-OVS, and 3D-OVS, respectively, demonstrating that camera-aware alignment significantly enhances 3D language grounding while keeping inference lightweight.